-- Communication between the VTS components (WTS Service, Testplayer and AdminClient) uses Microsoft’s standard WCF (Windows Communication Foundation) and is secured using the WCF’s encryption system.
-In terms of confidentiality, integrity and authorization, this communication method is state-of-the-art.
+- Communication between the VTS components (WTS Service, Testplayer and AdminClient) is secured via encryption.
+It corresponds to the current state of the art with regard to confidentiality, integrity and authorisation.

 - All relevant personal data is stored in a database (Microsoft SQL Server) in pseudonymized form.
 Access to the database is further protected by a user name and password.

 - Availability and resilience are determined by the system requirements (computer or server configuration).
 This configuration may need to be adapted to meet the customer’s needs (e.g. better CPUs, memory, etc.).
 The Vienna Test System supports systems ranging from single-workstation solutions to server systems with load balancing.

 - SCHUHFRIED has processes in place to ensure that the effectiveness of its technical and organizational measures for ensuring the security of data processing are regularly reviewed, assessed and evaluated.